hazem33/Vehicles_detection/README.md

 4-Wait for the training stage to complete (it takes about 2-3 mins)

 5-Enter the image / video path to be processed (also output file name, destination in case of video)

+Note: Test data are already in data folder so you can copy the image/video path directly from there

 6-In case of video wait for the output to finish processing, while in case of image output image will be shown directly